 - R represents the air density.
 It is 1.2 when the temperature is 20 degrees.
 It is expressed in kg/m³.

 - (x1 – x2) represents the difference between the desired humidity levels and the humidity levels of the air we bring in, expressed in kg of water per kg of air: kg/kg.
 This is the absolute humidity per kilogram of air, also called the humidity ratio on the psychometric graph.

 Both the formula and the psychrometric chart can help you find out how you can reach the desired humidity level.
 Let’s take a concrete example with figures on how you can use both tools accordingly.

 How to use the psychrometric chart?

-Let’s assume that a room has a temperature of 20 degrees, and relative humidity of 30%.
+Let’s assume that a room has a temperature of 20 degrees, and a relative humidity of 30%.

-- First, you need to find out the amount of water in the air by crossing the dry-bulb temperature (DBT) and the relative humidity values on the graph.
+- First, you need to find out the amount of water in the air.
+You can find out by crossing the dry-bulb temperature (DBT) and the relative humidity values on the graph.
 Mark the crossing point(A).
 Then you have to report them to the y-axis to find the humidity ratio.
 The result for 20°C and 30%RH is approximately 4.5 grams of water per kilogram of air.